Money

 The policy worked as soon as the rice seller heard about the new rule.
 She repaid her loan in full and became a reliable client.
 It helped make Dutermiberee not just another Western charity but a serious financial company that could help them get out of poverty.

 Micro credits are given affordable credit to poor people.
-They actually work because families that got microcredits were more likely to invest in their own business and take care of their economic future.
+They actually work because families that got microcredits were more likely to invest in their own businesses and take care of their economic future.

 But the problem is many small businesses funded by microcredit don't survive very long.